MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 Contributions, feedbacks and pull requests are welcomed from anyone!

-# Install for dev 📥
+# Alternative: install for dev 📥

-Follow those instructions if you want to run **OpenPredict** in development, and more easily make changes to the source code:
+Install `openpredict` locally, if you want to run **OpenPredict** in development, make changes to the source code, and build new models.

 ### Clone